siecvi/zerospades/README.md

 * Open source, and cross platform.

 ## Ok but what the heck is ZeroSpades?
-ZeroSpades is just OpenSpades with some(many) extra features.
+ZeroSpades is just OpenSpades with some extra features and other improvements/fixes.

-Which some of the most important changes are:
+Some of the most important changes are:

 * In-Game HitTest Debugger(ty BR <3).
 * Extended block color palette(ty Liza&Vier <3).